Nic0-/CYOedx/README.md

 # CYOedx
-Predicting deviations from weather forecasts
+Predicting Airbnb prices from the listing information